kubevirt/kubevirt.github.io/_posts/2021-07-16-kubevirt-api-auth.md

 ## Creating Custom RBAC Roles

 In this demo we used RBAC roles created as part of the KubeVirt install.
 You can also create custom RBAC roles for KubeVirt.
-Documentation on how this can be done is available in the KubeVirt documentation [Creating Customer RBAC Roles](https://kubevirt.io/user-guide/operations/authorization/#creating-custom-rbac-roles)
+Documentation on how this can be done is available in the KubeVirt documentation [Creating Custom RBAC Roles](https://kubevirt.io/user-guide/operations/authorization/#creating-custom-rbac-roles)

 ## Conclusion